-The monthly costs for using a heat pump depend on various factors, including the type of heat pump, its capacity, energy efficiency, house insulation, outdoor temperature, and energy prices.
+The monthly costs for using a heat pump depend on various factors, including the type of heat pump, its capacity, energy efficiency, house insulation, outside temperature, and energy prices.
 Here are some steps to make an estimate:

 Determine the capacity of the heat pump: